Image

 Phase N/A

-• Eligibility: Must have Achilles pain for at least 3 months and meet screening criteria.
+• Participants must have had Achilles tendon pain for at least 3 months.

 Study details